 The Initiative

-The CDR Initiative of the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection promotes corporate responsibility in the digital transformation.
+The CDR Initiative of the German Federal Ministry of Justice and Consumer Protection promotes corporate responsibility in the digital transformation.
 The initiative was launched together with companies in 2018.
-Its aim is to ensure that digital responsibility becomes a normal part of day-to-day business for all companies.
+Its aim is to ensure that digital responsibility becomes a normal part of day-to-day conduct for all organisations and to support organisations in positioning their values.

 -